PUBLIC ADMINISTRATOR

 No. Employees of the Department of the Treasurer and Tax Collector and members of their immediate family shall not participate in the auctions conducted by the Public Administrator.

-Public auctions are generally held on the second Saturday of each month, approximately 7 – 8 times a calendar year.
-Individuals who wish to obtain auction dates, subscribe to the auctioneer’s email list, preview information regarding upcoming personal property auctions, or obtain the terms and conditions, may go to the auctioneer’s website at cwsmarketing.com and click on the County of Los Angeles seal.
+Public online auctions are generally held each month, approximately 12 times a calendar year.
+Individuals who wish to obtain auction dates, subscribe to the auctioneer’s email list, preview information regarding upcoming personal property auctions, or obtain the terms and conditions, may go to the auctioneer’s website at www.cwsmarketing.com and click on the County of Los Angeles seal.
 The auctioneer can be reached by telephone at 571.364.7331.
 You may also call the Public Administrator’s warehouse at 626.336.2364, from 7:00 a.m. to 3:30 p.m., Pacific Time, Monday through Friday, for auction dates and other information.
-The warehouse is not open to the public outside of auction dates, and viewing of property for sale is not allowed on non-auction days.
+The warehouse is not open to the public outside of the preview dates for the auction.
+Viewing of property for sale is only allowed by appointment on preview days.

 16610 Chestnut Street